The Governance Gap

 Why Current Approaches Fail

 However, none of these vendors include governance in their offerings.
 They focus solely on capability.
-Capability without governance introduces risk.
+Capability without governance introduces substantial risk.

 The NIST AI Risk Management Framework (AI 100-1, January 2023) identifies four essential functions: GOVERN, MAP, MEASURE, and MANAGE.
-The GOVERN function—focused on establishing governance policies and oversight mechanisms—is emphasized as a prerequisite, essential for the other three functions to function effectively.
+The GOVERN function, focused on establishing governance policies and oversight mechanisms, is emphasized as a prerequisite, essential for the other three functions to function effectively.
 Despite this, governance remains conspicuously absent in many building AI deployments.

 The consequences are predictable: buildings are becoming smarter but not necessarily safer.
 While they are optimizing and learning, they lack transparency and accountability.
-This is the essence of the Governance Gap.
+This is the essence of the AI Governance Gap.

 What This Means for Your Organization